 At Camp Leatherneck, an enormous military base in southern Afghanistan’s Helmand province, Commander Keith Stuessi (a US Naval doctor) used Battlefield Acupuncture Techniques to heal soldiers with concussions so they could return more quickly to active duty.
 Stuessi treated patients with acupuncture, at the specialist Concussion Restoration Care Center at Camp Leatherneck, and described the results as “phenomenal.”
 After one treatment, patients often slept through the night and headaches were greatly reduced in intensity.
 Sleep is the primary treatment for acute concussion symptoms.
 More…

 What is Battlefield Acupuncture?
 Colonel Niemtzow, an Air Force physician and researcher, developed and named the battlefield acupuncture technique in 2001.
 He said he realized its possible military value and the events of the World Trade Center influenced him to name it battlefield acupuncture.
 Colonel Niemtzow has trained thousands of his military counterparts in using acupuncture.
 Battlefield Acupuncture focuses on locations on the ear that he said have been known for hundreds of years as effective areas for pain control.
 The ear is also practical because it can be readily accessed whether on the battlefield or in a hospital bed.
-More from the Department of Defense on Dr Niemtzow at work.
+More about the Department of Defense and acupuncture protocols developed by Dr. Niemtzow.

 Here at Home